reed-college/cs-virtualmachine/README.md

     git pull

-To install only the new packages, you run the following command:

-    vagrant reload --provision

 To completely rebuild the virtual machine, you run the following commands:

     vagrant destroy
     vagrant up

-Note, in both cases, the files you saved in the cs-virtualmachine directory are not affected by the "vagrant destroy" command.
+Note, the files you saved in the cs-virtualmachine directory are not affected by the "vagrant destroy" command.

 # Troubleshooting